ibanFR/semantic-versioning-kata/docs/_explanation/continuous-integration.md

 ## Release workflow

-The Release workflow is defined in the `.github/workflows/release.yml` file.
+The `.github/workflows/release.yml` workflow is configured to automate the release process for the project when changes are pushed to the `main` branch.

+It checks out the code, runs Maven tests, and then uses `semantic-release` to publish a new release to GitHub.

+It uses appropriate permissions for contents, issues, pull requests, and OIDC for provenance.

 ## Pages workflow

-The GitHub Actions workflow is configured to automatically build and deploy the documentation site to GitHub Pages whenever changes are pushed to the `main` branch.
+The `.github/workflows/pages.yml` workflow is configured to automatically build and deploy the site documentation to GitHub Pages whenever changes are pushed to the `main` branch.

-The workflow is defined in the `.github/workflows/pages.yml` file.

 [Using secrets in GitHub Actions]: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions